© 2026 WNIJ and WNIU

 Meanwhile, the Stephenson County Farm Bureau Young Leaders donated $11,000 to the county's Agriculture in the Classroom program.

-Those funds were raised during the annual Bruce Johnson Farm to Farm 5K and 10K run held in late March, which brought out more than 200 participants.
+Those funds were raised during the annual Bruce Johnson Farm-to-Farm 5K and 10K run in late March, which brought out more than 200 participants.

-Organizers say both efforts highlight the positive impact young people are making in agriculture and their communities.
+Organizers say both efforts highlight the impact young people are making in agriculture and their communities.

 Adults ages 18 to 35 interested in getting involved are encouraged to join their local Young Leaders program.